kmacdon/academic-kickstart/content/post/suicide_analysis.markdown

 ```
 <img src="/post/suicide_analysis_files/figure-html/unnamed-chunk-5-1.png" width="672" style="display: block; margin: auto;" />

 I used the log of the population density so that the differences among states can be viewed more clearly.
-If we look at Montana and Wyoming again, we can see that they again stand out, this time as having the lowest population density.
+If we look at Alaska, Montana, and Wyoming again, we can see that they again stand out, this time as having the lowest population densities.
 In general, this plot is close to the inverse of the previous one, which shows that there is some level of correlation between these two variables.

 ```r